aurlaw/codemic-aspire-app/README.md

 `aspirate build`

-Note: There is an issue with Aspir8 parsing the maniest.json file.
-Ensure all PORTS are set to explict string values and not placeholders
+[//]: # (Note: There is an issue with Aspir8 parsing the maniest.json file.
+Ensure all PORTS are set to explicit string values and not placeholders)

 ### Generate Kubernetes manifest